RMGProjects/WorkbookFunctions/Readme.md

 	+ Making various checks with regard to dates on each sheet
 	+ Identifying the 'headers' on each sheet
 	+ Identifying the end point of the data on each sheet
-	+ Checking that 'headers' have the same meaning on each sheet
+	+ Checking that 'headers' have the same meaning on each sheet and consistent names
+	+ Unmerging cells
 + Creating an object that describes the data structure of each worksheet that can then be passed to a pandas program that will use the information to create a DataFrame that includes all relevant data on each sheet.

 In an ideal world I would create a set of proper documentation for this library, perhaps one day this will happen.
 In the meantime this readme will follow the above aims in order that they appear such that the use of the library can be explained to those for whom the library is intended.
 Explaining the module in the order of the tasks makes sense as the workflow will generally always follow the same pattern.
 Any additional useful tips will be provided along the way.